| | |

 I love mitts, mittens, and cuffs for scrap yarn knitting because they’re usually small enough to not require much yarn.
 Of course, if you use stripes or other kinds of colorwork, you need even less!
 All three also make wonderful charity projects.

-Free Mitten Pattern for Knitting
+Ideal Mitten Pattern for Scrap Yarn

 free fingerless mitts patterns